UnitedPlanet/intrexx-cloud-playbooks/README.md

 ### cloud-provider

-CLI scripts and documentation for provisioning the required infrastructure on Microsoft Azure, Amanzon Web Services and Vagrant.
+CLI scripts and documentation for provisioning of the required infrastructure on Microsoft Azure, Amazon Web Services and Vagrant.

 #### cloud-provider/installer

 Contains the default CLI install scripts for Azure/AWS on Linux and Windows.
 Can be used for both providers and OSes and will support further cloud providers in the future.
-At the moment, it requires to start the Ansible provisioning scripts manually.
+At the moment, it requires to start the Ansible provisioning scripts manually on the provisioning instance.

-Consider these scripts as a reference for creating an automatically scaling Intrexx cluster setup.
+Consider these scripts as a template for creating your own automatically scaling Intrexx cluster setup.

 #### cloud-provider/vagrant